Skip to main content

 Course overview

-Our School of Psychology’s cutting-edge research will shape your learning, rated as well-above world standard.
+The School of Psychology’s cutting-edge research will shape your learning, with the School rated well above world standard.
 You will critically explore contemporary research in the field, as well as a diverse range of specialist counselling topics, including trauma, grief, sex and sexuality, relationship counselling and group counselling.
 In addition to working with clients face-to-face, you will learn how to provide support via video call, telephone and other digital communication tools, each becoming increasingly important in modern counselling practice.

 Key facts